Third Annual Young Scholars Finance Consortium

 To encourage Ph.D. student participation, we will guarantee a presentation slot, pay all travel expenses and waive the registration fee for the presenter of the best paper whose authors are all Ph.D. students.

-Please contact Christa Bouwman at email@example.com if you would like additional information.
+We have limited seating.
+Please contact Christa Bouwman at email@example.com if you would like to attend.